fusedio/udfs/README.md

 This repo is a public collection of Fused User Defined Functions (UDFs).

 Fused is the glue layer that interfaces data platforms and data tools via a managed serverless API.
-With Fused, you can write, share, or discover UDFs which are the building blocks of serverless geospatial operations.
+With Fused, you can write, share, or discover UDFs which are the building blocks of serverless operations.
 UDFs are Python functions that turn into live HTTP endpoints that load their output into any tools that can call an API.

 ## Quickstart